devJuanS/fullstackopen-course/part-02/countries/README.md

 ## Step 1: Make an application that allows to view information from different countries.

 **Goal**: Get data for countries from the RESTful API and show the information based on the filter entered by the user.

+## Step 2: Add a button when the names of multiple countries are shown to display the country information.

+**Goal**: Diplay through a button the information for a country into the list when multiple countries are shown.